hirokim-vm/tko-workshop-example/README.md

 Sample workshop content using Markdown formatting for pages based on "LAB - Markdown Sample"

+The contents of interactive workshop are copied from "https://github.com/tsalm-pivotal/tap-carvel-workshop".

 If you already have the Tanzu Learning Center installed and configured, to deploy and view this sample workshop, run: